-Homework/Quizzes - My Brady Lab
+Homework/Quizzes - Navigate 2

-Homework assignments and daily quizzes are required for your EMT Basic course.
-The Hill College EMS Education Program strives to maintain consistency with the most updated material used so students learn all information needed to be competent EMT/Paramedics; however, the student needs to be aware that not all instructors grade the same.
+Homework assignments and daily quizzes may be given in each class.
+The Hill College EMS Education Program strives to maintain consistency with the most updated material used so students learn all information needed to be competent.